Humphrey Bogart: Awards and honors

 On August 21, 1946, he recorded his hand- and footprints in cement in a ceremony at Grauman's Chinese Theatre.
 On February 8, 1960, Bogart was posthumously inducted into the Hollywood Walk of Fame with a motion-picture star at 6322 Hollywood Boulevard.
+There is a street named after Bogart in San Antonio, Texas.

 Legacy and tributes

 After his death, a "Bogie cult" formed at the Brattle Theatre in Cambridge, Massachusetts, in Greenwich Village, and in France; this contributed to his increased popularity during the late 1950s and 1960s.
 In 1997, Entertainment Weekly magazine ranked Bogart the number-one movie legend of all time; two years later, the American Film Institute rated him the greatest male screen legend.

 Jean-Luc Godard's Breathless (1960) was the first film to pay tribute to Bogart.
 Over a decade later, in Woody Allen's comic paean Play It Again, Sam (1972), Bogart's ghost aids Allen's character: a film critic having difficulties with women who says that his "sex life has turned into the 'Petrified Forest'".

 The United States Postal Service honored Bogart with a stamp in its "Legends of Hollywood" series in 1997, the third figure recognized.
 At a ceremony attended by Lauren Bacall and the Bogart children, Stephen and Leslie, USPS governing-board chair Tirso del Junco delivered a tribute:

 "Today, we mark another chapter in the Bogart legacy.
 With an image that is small and yet as powerful as the ones he left in celluloid, we will begin today to bring his artistry, his power, his unique star quality, to the messages that travel the world."

 On June 24, 2006, 103rd Street between Broadway and West End Avenue in New York City was renamed Humphrey Bogart Place.
 Lauren Bacall and her son, Stephen Bogart, attended the ceremony.
 "Bogie would never have believed it", she said to the assembled city officials and onlookers.